Holic75/Baldurs-gate-dnd-3.5/README.md

 Certain scripts for spell casting enemies were also changed to make battles more challenging.
 Also killing greater basiliscs now gives only 2800 experience points (instead of 7000).

+Note: this changes only apply if Component #14 [More powerful enemies] is installed.

 ## 10. Miscellaneous